EvanVelasco/optimization/README.md

 # optimization-algorithms
-Collection of optimization algorithms written in Python.
+Collection of optimization algorithms, models, and excercises written in Python.